kamiloses/FriendHub-Backend/README.md

 **Remember** – I was mainly focused on the backend.
 The frontend is only an addition, so there are still many things that need to be changed.

+<strong>26.05.2025</strong>
-⚠️ Some of the screenshots and GIFs may be outdated, but it's mainly CSS.
+⚠️ Some of the screenshots and GIFs are outdated, but it's mainly CSS.
+I am currently learning Angular once again to fully change the frontend code.